TULiberalArts/Public-Policy/pages/graduate.md

 Please visit the [Public Policy Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#admissiontext) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 ## Faculty with Real-World Experience
 Our dynamic faculty bring years of academic and real-world experience and expertise to their teaching as agency heads and supervisors, budget and finance managers, consultants, leaders of non-profit organizations, policymakers and senior policy advisors.
 They conduct research relevant into social and quality of life issues throughout the Commonwealth and the Philadelphia region.
-You can focus on either public management or public policy analysis.
+Our diverse program and elective offerings allow you to focus your MPP degree in one of several areas, including: public policy analysis, health policy, criminal justice policy, urban policy, geographic information systems, education policy, or public management.

 ## The MPP Curriculum
 ![Photo of Elise]({{site.baseurl}}/media/resize- Elise Chor.jpg){:.responsive-img .img-right}
 The 36 credit MPP curriculum consists of 8 required courses, an internship and 3 electives.
 Full-time students are able to complete the program in two years and in as little as a year and a half if they enter in the fall semester and take courses in the summer.
 If you enroll part-time, the program takes between three and five years.
 Our schedule of evening classes make it possible for our students to work during the daytime.
-You will gain practical experience in public and nonprofit sector organizations and work on real-world projects and programs designed to address public problem policies.
+You will gain practical experience in public and nonprofit sector organizations and work on real-world projects and programs designed to address public policy problems.

 ## Course Sequence
 **Fall Semester First Year**